 Where can I buy a used children’s guitar?

 There are used dealers as well as some major music stores that sell some second-hand instruments.
 You can also try pawn shops, Kijiji, Craigslist, and garage sales.

 How much should I pay for a second-hand children’s guitar?

-When you have a good idea of what you want, and have found a particular make and model that is what you are looking for, figure out what price you are willing to pay.
+When you have a good idea of what you want and have found a particular make and model that is what you are looking for, figure out what price you are willing to pay.
 People who are selling stuff second hand tend to ask way more than it is worth.
-If it is in perfect condition I wouldn’t pay more 75% of what you would pay for the instrument new.
+If it is in perfect condition, you shouldn’t pay more than 75% of what you would pay for the instrument new.

 What should I be looking out for if I buy a used guitar?